f5devcentral/f5-agility-labs-nginx/docs/class14/module4/module4c.rst

 1. Click **Template Submissions** in the left navigation.

-   Notice the **Templates** menu item does not appear, as we have not granted the developer role access to the Templates themselves.
+   Notice the **Templates** menu item exists, the developer role will need READ access to the Templates themselves in order to pull the latest submission.

 2. Click on the **Basic Reverse Proxy** row.
 Details of the template submission appear.